meskarune/versa/README.md

 Download a zip file of the application with:

-Create a virtual enviroment in the flask directory
+Create a python virtual enviroment in the flask directory